A proposal is an initial document that outlines the framework for establishing a project’s concept.

 Potential drawbacks and pitfalls

-Citing McNamara, we’ll say that the root cause why proposals of the project get rejected within organizations comes down to these four points:
+The root causes of why project proposals get rejected within organizations comes down to these four points:

 - The proposal is poorly defined